lionyouko/miniclip_challenge/README.md

 Initial proposed sections:

 1. Reasoning about the challenge (include resources consulted in order to come up with an idea to solve)
-2. Step-by-step guide on how it was solved (or tried to be solved)
+2. Step-by-step guide on how it was solved (or tried to be solved).
+3. General Tasks

 More notation in-text may happen, as for example, to denote something that was difficult to solve.
 Instead of separating it into sections, it may be incorporated directly into the text itself, maintaining the flow of it.